isomerpages/mlaw-lsb/notices-and-announcements/notices/_posts/2026-04-02-post-LSB Notice: LSB Examinations on 20 July 2026.md

 variant: tiptap
 ---
 <p>The Land Surveyors Board (LSB) Examinations in the subjects of cadastral
-law, land lot and strata survey are now open for applications by eligible persons.</p>
+law written examination, land lot and strata survey oral and practical examinations are now open for applications by eligible persons.</p>
 <p><strong><u>A. Date/Time/Venue</u></strong>
 </p>
 <p>1.
 The schedule is as follows (All candidates to be present at least 5